DFHack/dfhack/docs/builtins/reload.rst

 Tags: system
 :dfhack-keybind:`reload`

-Reload a loaded plugin.
-Developer use this command to reload a plugin that they are actively modifying.
+:index:`Reload a loaded plugin. <reload; Reload a loaded plugin.>` Developers use this command to reload a plugin that they are actively modifying.
 Also see `load` and `unload` for related actions.

 Usage::